t-makaro/nb_pdf_template/README.md

 Replace ```classic.tplx``` with your template of choice.

 ### Templates
-This package offer the following templates:
+This package offers the following templates:

 Template | Use
 ---------|-------